relaycorp/veraid-website/architecture.md

       - Input: Vera Id public key and desired username.
       - Output: Vera Id certificate.
     - `UserIdRenewal`.
-      - Input: Username, signed with assymetric key in the Vera Id.
+      - Input: Username, signed with asymmetric key in the Vera Id.
       - Output: New Vera Id certificate.

 \* We may skip this endpoint in v1 because the endpoint `POST /zones/{zone}/awala/` already supports this functionality.

 This server will have the following background processes:

-- Awala Endpoint middleware backend.
-Used to:
-  - Claim user invite (if access type is invite-only).
-  - Request user id (if access type is open).
-  - Renew Vera Id.
+- [Awala endpoint middleware](https://github.com/relaycorp/relayverse/issues/28) backend.
+Used to respond to the requests made to `POST /zones/{zone}/awala/`.

 Prototype implementation: [`vera-ca`](https://github.com/VeraDomains/poc/tree/main/vera-ca).